system76/tech-docs/src/models/thelio-major-r3/repairs.md

 ![2.5" drive cover and 2.5" drive screws](./img/25-slot-cover.webp)

 3. If you are adding a new drive, pop out the black plastic ring on the top crossbar and slide out four screws (per drive).
-    - For revisions where the black plastic ring is located over the CPU shroud, the ring can be popped out from below using a flathead screwdriver, or by hand after [removing the CPU shroud](#removing-the-cpu-shroud).
+    - For revisions where the black plastic ring is located over the CPU duct, the ring can be popped out from below using a flathead screwdriver, or by hand after [removing the CPU duct](#removing-the-cpu-duct).

 ![2.5" drive cover and 2.5" drive screws](./img/25-drive-screws.webp)